-When you want to make a page, post type, or category with slug name ‘podcast’ in WordPress with PowerPress installed, it will change the page/category slug to podcast-2.
+When you want to make a page, post type, tag, or category with slug name ‘podcast’ in WordPress with PowerPress installed, it will change the slug name to podcast-2.
 Post Type specifically will cause conflicts with the feed slug.
-You can fix this behavior if you choose by configuring PowerPress to modify permalinks to allow a page or category called ‘podcast.’

-To clarify, all of these Web-friendly names in WordPress are called ‘slugs’, and WordPress requires all slugs to be unique.
-WordPress out of the box registers ‘feed’, ‘rss2’, ‘rss’, ‘atom’, ‘category’ and a handful of others.
-Any time a new feed type is registered in WordPress, that slug will be reserved for that feed.
-PowerPress adds ‘podcast’ to this list in the form of a feed.
+All web-friendly names for page URLs in WordPress are called ‘slugs’.
+WordPress requires all slugs be unique for easily identifying what to load for the given page request.
+WordPress out of the box registers ‘feed’, ‘rss2’, ‘rss’, ‘atom’, ‘category’ and a handful of other slugs for specific purposes.
+Any time a new feed type is registered in WordPress, that slug will be reserved for that feed type.
+PowerPress adds ‘podcast’ to this list of feed types as this is an industry standard to name podcast feeds ‘podcast’.
 The podcast-only feed is required for podcasting in order to exclude blog posts from the feed.
-Blog posts will not appear on iTunes or most podcast directories, hence the requirement.
+Blog posts will not appear on Apple Podcasts (previously iTunes) or most podcast directories, hence the requirement.

 IMPORTANT PLEASE READ

 We do not recommend using the word “podcast’ as a slug (url web-friendly name) for anything other than your podcast.
 Please read Category Specific Problems and Page Specific Problems for details.

 - The WordPress Permalinks setting “Category Base” defines where your true category pages are to be located within a custom named Web path.
 The default of this top level path is ‘category’.
 You can change it in WordPress Settings > Permalink settings.

 - Without the help of a plugin, category URL Web paths are always nested (children of) the “Category Base” setting which if blank, defaults to “category“. e.g. example.com/category/your-category-slug/